IBM/queryPattern/readme.md

 ![query by owner](./images/queryByOwner.png)

-3. From the terminal, run `node queryByCurrentStatus.js`
+3. From the terminal, run `node queryByCurrentState.js`

 This query will return all commercial papers that have been bought.
-If you take a look at `queryByCurrentStatus.js` in VS Code you can see in line 67 that this time we are calling the `queryByCurrentStatus` transaction in `papercontract.js` and passing in the status code of 2 as the only parameter.
+If you take a look at `queryByCurrentState.js` in VS Code you can see in line 67 that this time we are calling the `queryByCurrentState` transaction in `papercontract.js` and passing in the status code of 2 as the only parameter.
 The status codes for the commercial papers are as follows:

 - 1 = issued
 - 2 = bought